Victoria Bridge, Brisbane: 1897 Victoria Bridge

 Another replacement bridge was built and entered service in 1897, lasting until 1969, when it was demolished.
 This second bridge was designed by Alfred Barton Brady.
 It was constructed of steel and wrought iron (superstructure), cast iron (structure) and stone (abutments and wing walls - purple hard stone/porphyry, brown freestone and Portland cement) and had two carriage ways and two footpaths.
 As early as 1943 evidence of the bridge buckling from the weight of increased traffic was noticed.
 Tram numbers on the bridge had to be restricted and cars limited to the outer lanes as a result.

 A portion of the southern abutment of the previous bridge remains adjacent to the current bridge, including a pedestrian arch, a short remnant of tram track and a memorial to Hector Vasyli, a young boy who was killed in a traffic accident at that point when waving to servicemen returning from the First World War.
 The abutment is heritage-listed.

 Current bridge

 Planning commenced on a new bridge in 1953, however in 1957 an inspection revealed that there had been no deterioration since 1949, and with careful maintenance, its life would be indefinite.
 A new bridge, which was opened on 14 April 1969, was needed to meet growing traffic demands.
 It cost A$3.2 million and featured a modern design which has been described as sleek and elegant.
 For a short period both bridges were open, each operating in one direction only.

+Closed to general traffic

+In order to deliver Brisbane Metro, the council decided to close the Victoria Bridge to general traffic in 2021, and reconfigure construction is done during 2022 to 2025.
+The bridge now provide 3 lanes for buses and metro vehicles, two footways for pedestrians and one two-way bikeway for cyclists (branded as CityLink).